vuejs/docs/src/cookbook/automatic-global-registration-of-base-components.md

 </BaseButton>
 ```

-Fortunately, if you're using Webpack (or [Vue CLI](https://github.com/vuejs/vue-cli), which uses Webpack internally), you can use `require.context` to globally register only these very common base components.
+Fortunately, if you're using webpack (or [Vue CLI](https://github.com/vuejs/vue-cli), which uses webpack internally), you can use `require.context` to globally register only these very common base components.
 Here's an example of the code you might use to globally import base components in your app's entry file (e.g. `src/main.js`):

 ```js
 import { createApp } from 'vue'